Shekyl Stats

 Privacy Technology

 Shekyl inherits Monero's proven privacy technology stack — the strongest privacy guarantees in production cryptocurrency.
+The V3 hybrid scheme augments this stack without weakening the existing ring-member ambiguity.

 Ring Signatures